For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 15. Surf Science

-It doesn't take a genius to guess that a Surf Science foundation degree would be offered exclusively at Cornwall College (part of the University of Plymouth)... by the beach!
+It doesn't take a genius to guess that a Surf Science foundation degree would be offered exclusively at Newquay University Centre (Cornwall College)... by the beach!

 If surfing is your thing, then where better to study it than in Cornwall?
-While this course won't teach you how to surf, you'll be in a great position to work for brands such as Billabong or Surfers Against Sewage when you graduate, or even set up your own surf shack.
+While this course won't teach you how to surf, you'll be in a great position to work for brands such as Billabong or Surfers Against Sewage when you graduate.
+Or, you could even set up your own surf shack.

 16. Prop Making